modulusfunctionofy/modulusfunctionofy/README.md

 ## Background

-Computer Science undergraduate with strong foundations in Data Structures, OOP, DBMS, and software development.
+Computer Science undergraduate with strong foundations in Data Structures, OOP, DBMS, ML and Web development.
 Experienced in Java, Python, and full-stack technologies, with a proven track record in coding contests and project development.

 ---